Ghostkeeper/Luna/plugins/data/datatype/implement.rst

 	.. function:: deserialise(serialised)

-Turns a serialised sequence of ``bytes``, which represents a state of being of an instance of this data type, into an instance of this data type with that state.
+Turns the serialised ``bytes``, which represent a state of being of an instance of this data type, into an instance of this data type with that state.

-- ``serialised``: A sequence of ``bytes`` that represents the state of an instance of the data type.
+- ``serialised``: The ``bytes`` that represent the state of an instance of the data type.
-- Return: An instance of the data type that the serialised sequence represented.
+- Return: An instance of the data type that the serialised ``bytes`` represented.

 ----